lumi-a/masters-thesis/thesis.typ

   caption: [Optimal values and $IterRound$-values on #gasoline-strong for different choices of $d$ and $k$ (starting at $k=2$) plotted against the length $n≔|X|$, along with linear extrapolations.
 The asymptotic bounds empirically follow a pattern of $ρ_IterRound^((d)) ≥ 2d$.]
 )

-#TODO[Colourise all mentions of colours, so that color-blind readers may have an easier time inferring what colours are used (despite us using Paul Tol's CVD-respecting palette)]
 #TODO[Grammar-/ Spell Checker]

 #bibliography("bibliography.bib", style: "chicago-author-date")